ftherrien/p2ptrans/docs/source/pymodule.rst

 Script Example for Transformations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This script was used to create a transforming martensite plate sandwiched between two austenite slabs for figure 3 of `Therrien and Vladan Stevanović.
-"Minimization of atomic displacements as a guiding principle of the martensitic phase transformation", Physical Review Letters (Accepted) <https://arxiv.org/abs/1912.11915>`_.
+"Minimization of atomic displacements as a guiding principle of the martensitic phase transformation", Physical Review Letters 125, 125502, (2020) <https://link.aps.org/doi/10.1103/PhysRevLett.125.125502>`_.

 .. code-block:: python

-   from p2ptrans.interfaces import read, readSurface, findMatchingInterfaces, createPoscar

    import p2ptrans as p2p
    import numpy as np